 - Your bid – When you set your bid, you're telling Google Ads the maximum amount that you're willing to pay for a click on your ad.
 How much you actually end up paying is often less, and you can change your bid at any time.

 - The quality of your ads and landing page – Google Ads also looks at how relevant and useful your ad and the website it links to are to the person who'll see it.
 Our assessment of the quality of your ad is summarised in your Quality Score, which you can monitor – and work to improve – in your Google Ads account.

-Ad Rank thresholds – To help ensure high-quality ads, we set minimum quality thresholds that an ad must meet to show in a particular ad position.
+- Ad Rank thresholds – To help ensure high quality ads, we set minimum thresholds that an ad must meet to show.